 When working with people who don’t use a Unix-based operating system, you’ll often come across the SSH2 Public Key format.
 PuTTY is probably the most famous software using this format and nearly everyone on Windows uses it.
-To give them access to a system, SFTP server, Git repository or similar you often need to convert an SSH2 public key into the OpenSSH format.
+To give these windows ssh users access to a Linux system, SFTP server, Git repository or other systems that use the OpenSSH key format, you need to convert an SSH2 public key into the OpenSSH format.
 This article describes how to do exactly that.

-You receive a public key looking like this:
+You receive an openssh-formatted public key looking like this:

 Comment: "rsa-key-20160402" AAAAB3NzaC1yc2EAAAABJQAAAgEAiL0jjDdFqK/kYThqKt7THrjABTPWvXmB3URI pGKCP/jZlSuCUP3Oc+IxuFeXSIMvVIYeW2PZAjXQGTn60XzPHr+M0NoGcPAvzZf2 u57aX3YKaL93cZSBHR97H+XhcYdrm7ATwfjMDgfgj7+VTvW4nI46Z+qjxmYifc8u VELolg1TDHWY789ggcdvy92oGjB0VUgMEywrOP+LS0DgG4dmkoUBWGP9dvYcPZDU F4q0XY9ZHhvyPWEZ3o2vETTrEJr9QHYwgjmFfJn2VFNnD/4qeDDHOmSlDgEOfQcZ Im+XUOn9eVsv//dAPSY/yMJXf8d0ZSm+VS29QShMjA4R+7yh5WhsIhouBRno2PpE VVb37Xwe3V6U3o9UnQ3ADtL75DbrZ5beNWcmKzlJ7jVX5QzHSBAnePbBx/fyeP/f 144xPtJWB3jW/kXjtPyWjpzGndaPQ0WgXkbf8fvIuB3NJTTcZ7PeIKnLaMIzT5XN CR+xobvdC8J9d6k84/q/laJKF3G8KbRGPNwnoVg1cwWFez+dzqo2ypcTtv/20yAm z86EvuohZoWrtoWvkZLCoyxdqO93ymEjgHAn2bsIWyOODtXovxAJqPgk3dxM1f9P AEQwc1bG+Z/Gc1Fd8DncgxyhKSQzLsfWroTnIn8wsnmhPJtaZWNuT5BJa8GhnzX0 9g6nhbk= ---- END SSH2 PUBLIC KEY ----

-And want to convert it to something like that:
+And want to convert it to an ssh key format like this: